junxit/us-congress-code/title-29/chapter-1/sec-2.md

 ### Prison Statistics Report

 Joint Res.
 June 17, 1940, ch.
 389, 54 Stat.
 401, authorized Bureau of Labor Statistics to furnish a report to Congress before May 1, 1941, on kind, amount, and value of all goods produced in State and Federal prisons.

+### Executive Documents

+### Transfer of Functions

+For transfer of functions of other officers, employees, and agencies of Department of Labor, with certain exceptions, to Secretary of Labor, with power to delegate, see Reorg.
+Plan No. 6 of 1950, §§ 1, 2, 15 F.R.
+3174, 64 Stat.
+1263, set out in the Appendix to Title 5, Government Organization and Employees.